chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-lid‐driven-cavity-flow/lid‐driven-cavity-flow.rst

 Lethe simulations are controlled by *parameter files* which possess the extension ``.prm``.
 This is the default text format of the ParameterHandler class of the deal.ii library from which Lethe derives.
 For more information on this class, we refer to the `deal.II documentation <https://www.dealii.org/current/doxygen/deal.II/classParameterHandler.html>`_.

 Parameter files are made of subsections which describe a portion of the simulation (e.g. mesh generation, physical properties, simulation control).
-In parameter files, line starting with ``#`` are comments.
+In parameter files, lines starting with ``#`` are comments.
 Parameters are set using the following syntax:

 .. code-block:: text